-MAC-502- M.A.
-Practicum Seminar I-II 2 Credits per term MAC-503 (Vancouver campus)
+MAC-502/MAC-503 M.A.
+Practicum Seminar I-II (Vancouver Campus)

 Prerequisite: Concurrent with Practica (MAC-506-MAC-507).
 Using a peer consultation model, Practicum Seminar provides students engaged in practicum training with an opportunity to discuss professional development and the supervision experience.
 Specific cases students are working on in practica are discussed to illustrate general principles of counseling and intervention.
 The focus is on the development of knowledge, skills, values needed to provide competent and ethical counseling.